zwang695/alexa-skills-list/skills/B01E5T1IRU/README.md

 Barcelona Quiz is a trivia game full of quirky details about this Spanish popular destination.
 Impress your friends with your knowledge and become the unofficial guide to your travel party!

+Just ask Alexa to start  Barcelona Quiz.
+New questions are being added all the time!

 ***

 ### Skill Details